 Continue Reading Below

 “The company does not expect any impact to electric or natural gas service for its customers as a result of the Chapter 11 process.
-PG&E remains committed to assisting the communities affected by wildfires in Northern California, and its restoration and rebuilding efforts will continue,” PG&E said in a statement released Monday.
+PG&E remains committed to assisting the communities affected by wildfires in Northern California, and its restoration and rebuilding efforts will continue,” PG&E said in a statement released on Jan.
+14.

 Additionally, the embattled utility giant said it expects that its employees will continue to receive their pay and health care benefits as usual.